HP Products - What If I Don't See My Operating System?

-Why is HP computer software not available after I updated to a newer version of Windows?
+Why is HP computer software not available after I updated to a older version of Windows?

 HP and Compaq computers come with hardware components and software from other manufacturers.
 Try installing drivers from the manufacturer of the component you need.
-For example, if a computer has NVIDIA video hardware and was upgraded to a newer version of Windows, go to the NVIDIA website to download and install an updated driver.
+For example if a computer has NVIDIA video hardware, go to the NVIDIA website to download and install an updated driver.

 caution:Do not install BIOS updates from a motherboard manufacturer's website.
 Only install BIOS updates from HP.
 Installing BIOS updates from the motherboard manufacturer can prevent the computer from accepting an HP system recovery.